Cronay/LAnimationGen/README.md

 That's nice but this enum needs to be adjusted every time a file is added or removed.

 This is were *LAnimationGen* comes in!
-It generates this these static constants for you so they can be referenced easily and without the risk of making typos within your code.
+It generates these static constants for you so they can be referenced easily and without the risk of making typos within your code.

 Installation
 ------------